skip to content

 Intoxication

-It is not generally a defence to have been intoxicated by alcohol or drugs at the time of committing an offence.
-However, Part 8 of the Criminal Law Consolidation Act 1935 (SA) [ ss 267A - 269] provides an intoxication defence in limited circumstances.
+It is not generally a defence to criminal conduct that a defendant was intoxicated by alcohol or drugs at the time the offence was committed.
+However, Part 8 of the Criminal Law Consolidation Act 1935 (SA) [ss 267A - 269] allows an intoxication defence in limited circumstances.

-Intoxication is not a defence when the defendant formed an intention to commit the offence before becoming intoxicated or where the defendant became intoxicated for resolve to commit the offence.
-Intoxication is generally not a defence when the intoxication is self induced.
+Intoxication will not be available as a defence if the defendant formed an intention to commit the offence before becoming intoxicated, and became intoxicated to strengthen their resolve to commit the offence (colloquially known as "Dutch courage") [s 268(1)].

-This is a complicated defence and should not be used without proper legal advice and representation.
+Intoxication is a complicated defence and should not be raised or relied upon without legal advice and representation.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.